4 Tornadoes Strike Orlando Central Florida and Blanket the City's Metro Area in Debris

 "What a year we are having in 2020.
 It has been a very trying year."

-If a homeowner is not sure if Law and Ordinance is included in their insurance policy, you can check the third page of your policy’s Declaration page.
-You should be able to find an area that talks about Law and Ordinance Coverage and what percentage you are covered for.
-It is important to know what exactly is on your policy, especially as in this case, it may mean a completely new home.
+If you are not sure if you have Law and Ordinance, check your most recent insurance policy.
+You should be able to find an area that talks about Law and Ordinance Coverage and what percentage you are paying for.
+It is important to know what exactly is on your policy, especially as you are signing it.
+The Insurance Company could easily let it slide past what L&O is and make it so you wind up signing it away.
+Know what you're entitled to before calling and making a claim.